Updated: Nov 1, 2021

-Recently, Atal Tunnel was inaugurated in Himachal Pradesh which is 9.2 KMs long and reducing 46 KMs of the distance between Manali to Leh.
-Now Leh-Ladakh will always be connected through-out the year with the rest of the country.
+Recently, Atal Tunnel was inaugurated in Himachal Pradesh which is 9.2 KMs long and reduces 46 KMs of the distance between Manali to Leh.
+Now Leh-Ladakh will always be connected throughout the year with the rest of the country.
 Let me share some insights which we can gain from carving the world’s longest tunnel.

 #1.
-Tunnel is situated at a High Altitude of 10000 ft. from the Mean Sea Level which means less oxygen.
+The tunnel is situated at a High Altitude of 10000 ft. from the Mean Sea Level which means less oxygen.
 In those situations, machinery running with petroleum fuel has to remove Air Filter from the Engine Assembly to keep running.

 Lesson – You have to change yourself to adapt to extreme situations and this is what makes us different.

 #2.
-Tunnel was dug at the speed of 1400 meters per year.
+The tunnel was dug at a speed of 1400 meters per year.
 The estimated time of carving the tunnel was 26 years.
 But completed in 6 years only.